 give notice as soon as reasonably practicable, but in any event within 48 hours to the other Party upon termination of the Force Majeure Event.

-A Party will not be able to claim relief from liability under section 15.1 solely as a result of the act or omission of any agent or contractor of that Party, unless that act or omission is caused by or results from an event and/or circumstance which would be a Force Majeure Event if that person were the Party.
+A Party will not be able to claim relief from liability under section 15.1 solely because of the act or omission of any agent or contractor of that Party, unless that act or omission is caused by or results from an event and/or circumstance which would be a Force Majeure Event if that person were the Party.

 The Interconnected Party will not be able to claim relief from liability under section 15.1 solely as a result of the suspended performance, or non-performance, of the obligations of any Shipper using a Delivery Point, only to the extent that the suspended performance, or non-performance of that Shipper’s obligations relates to that Delivery Point.